ivanpmartell/LittleWarGameClient/README.md

 `LittleWarGameClient.exe -profile name`

 This will also let you run multiple instance of the game at the same time.
+The default profile name is ```main```.

+## Overlays

+Overlays are turned off by default.
+You can select an OpenGL or Direct2D overlay to allow steam overlay integration.

+## Code Injection

+Javascript can be replaced to allow for custom functionality.
+Please note that if the game server is updated, your custom functionality might not work.
+In that case please update the ```js/lwg.js``` file to handle the server update.